michaelpatrickpurcell/Decibel/combat.md

 [dynamic resolution](README.md#dynamic-resolution)
 rolls are more appropriate.
-For example, if two characters lock blades during a duel and are struggling to gain an advantage or if several characters are racing to be the first to grab an artefact from an ancient altar, then a dynamic resolution roll would be appropriate.
+For example, if two characters lock blades during a duel and are struggling to gain an advantage or if several characters are racing to be the first to grab an ancient artefact from a dragon's hoard, then a dynamic resolution roll would be appropriate.

 In the case of opposed manoeuvre actions, the actions of all of the characters involved are resolved on the winning character's initiative.